Shanah tovah u’metuka

-* Our series of four Journey to Joy weekly emails will be your guide through these weeks, so please open your emails.
+* Watch for our series of four Journey to Joy weekly emails will be your guide through these weeks, so please open your emails.
 They will be filled with all sorts of information to help make this a meaningful High Holy Days season.
 Archived emails from this series can be found here.

 2021\5782 High Holy Day Appeal